tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 (active memtable, immutable memtables, SSTables).
 Iterators (`tidesdb_iter_new`) acquire atomic references on both memtables and SSTables, creating a consistent point-in-time snapshot unaffected by concurrent compaction or writes.

+**Lock-Free Transaction Commits**

-Read transactions use lock-free atomic operations and never observe uncommitted changes from other transactions.
-Write transactions acquire write locks only during commit to ensure atomic updates.
-Within a single transaction, uncommitted changes are immediately visible, allowing operations to read their own writes before commit.
+Both read and write transactions use lock-free atomic operations throughout their lifecycle.
+Write transactions do NOT acquire locks during commit - instead, they use atomic CAS operations to safely write to WAL and skip list.
+Multiple write transactions can commit concurrently without blocking each other.
+Within a single transaction, uncommitted changes are immediately visible (read-your-own-writes), allowing operations to read their own writes before commit.

 ### 8.4 Optimal Use Cases